Benjamín Aráoz

-Benjamín Aráoz (Tucumán, January 29 de 1856 – Tucumán, November 28 de 1895) was an Argentine physician and politician, governor of Tucumán Province.
+Benjamín Aráoz (Tucumán, 29 January 1856 – Tucumán, 28 November 1895) was an Argentine physician and politician, governor of Tucumán Province.

 Biography

 Francisco Eleodoro del Carmen Aráoz was the youngest son (hence the name "Benjamín") of Jesús María Aráoz from Tucumán and Epifania Ormaechea Saravia from Salta, an important family in Tucumán society but of limited means.

 At the age of eleven he was awarded a scholarship by Governor David Zavalía to continue his studies at the National School of Buenos Aires, where he later graduated from the Medicine College (University of Buenos Aires) at the age of 21.
 His thesis on the medical use of ozone was ruined when he was about to finish it when research carried out in Europe in the same direction became known.

 Under the pseudonym of Argos, he wrote for a living in the newspaper La República until 1878, when he joined the Argentine Navy's Health Corps.
 On 16 July of that year he was assigned as a doctor to monitor Los Andes, with which he took part in the Py Expedition to Patagonia Argentina.
 Once the mission was over, he explored the area of the Black River towards its headwaters, whose experience he wrote about in his essay El Lago Viedma de la Patagonia.

 In August 1880 he was promoted to Chief Surgeon of the Navy with the rank of Captain.
 He continued serving the armed forces in Pringles, Viedma and Carmen de Patagones, until 1884, when he left with his brother Guillermo Aráoz to explore the Bermejo River.